anushk2026a/Fifa/docs/05-architecture.md

   /contact          → static form
 ```

 - **"Today/tomorrow"** is computed in a small helper from the device/current date against `data/matches`.
-With static export, this runs client-side on the home page (a tiny client component) so the right two days always show; the rest of Home is fully static.
+This runs client-side on the home page (a tiny client component) so the right two days always show; the rest of Home is prerendered.
 - **All place data is curated** — each entry is `{ name, phone, address, mapUrl, distanceMiles, website?, note? }`.
 No API.

 ## 4. Component architecture